factor1/prelude-wp/README.md

 ## Features
 ### Gulp Tasks
 Prelude uses Gulp to:
-- Compile & minify Sass/CSS
+- Compile & minify Sass/CSS with sourcemaps
 - Auto-prefix your Sass/CSS
 - Minify and concatenate JavaScript/jQuery
-- Compress PNG & JPGs
+- Compress images
-- Create a theme distribution folder for local testing
+- Create a theme distribution folder for local testing / production based on your theme name
-- Package a theme for upload to WordPress
+- Package a theme for upload to WordPress or distribution

 ### WordPress Functions
 Prelude has some nifty features built into `functions.php` to make developing a custom WordPress theme a little easier.
 - Defer jQuery Parsing using the HTML5 defer property
 - Customized Read More Links
-- Other various improvements to default WordPress functions that are too long and/or small to list here
+- Other various improvements to default WordPress functions that are too long and/or small to list here, check 'em out!

 ## Getting Started
 Prelude requires that you have Node and npm installed on your machine.
 If you need help with that, please visit the [npm documentation](https://docs.npmjs.com/getting-started/installing-node).
-1. Clone this repository to your machine, or download the .zip and place its contents in your project folder
-2. Install from the project folder using `npm install`
+1. Install Prelude into your project using `npm install prelude-wp --save` - your theme files will automatically copy out of the `node_modules` folder and into your project folder.
-3. Using the `theme` variable found in `gulpfile.js` name your theme (Don't forget to also fill out the theme information found in `style.css` in the root of `src/`)
+2. Using the `theme` variable found in `gulpfile.js` name your theme (Don't forget to also fill out the theme information found in `style.css` in the root of `src/`)
-4. Run the default Gulp task while editing files using `gulp` or `gulp default`
+3. Run the default Gulp task while editing files using `gulp` or `gulp default`

 When running the default gulp task, a theme folder will be created based on the `theme` variable.
 You can use this folder as your theme when running locally.
 When you're ready to package your theme you can run `gulp package` to create a zip folder of your production theme.